lujiannan/Artificial-Intelligence/README.md

 Algorithm
 ---------
 Object Detection via Yolov4, and applying COCO data set.<br>
->Training of 2D detection of the stapler at 360 degree of camera angles, with various stapler state (open/close), and different environment (white wooden desk/brown wooden desk).
+Training of 2D detection of the stapler at 360 degree of camera angles, with various stapler state (open/close), and different environment (white wooden desk/brown wooden desk).<br>
 >Based on a rigid reference, measure and tell whether installed staples is appropriate and how guiding message, and training of the 2D detection at all common operating angles with various stapler state, and different environment (similar as above).<br>
 Training data set
 --------